Athos1972/baangt/docs/SendStatistics.rst

 Configuring Baangt
 ==================

-Once we have all the necessary things we just need to add them in ``main.ini`` which must be inside ``ini`` folder.
+Once we have all the necessary things we just need to add them in ``mail.ini`` which must be inside ``ini`` folder.
 If you have used windows installer to setup ``baangt`` then it must be inside `C:/Users/{username}/baangt` directory, else it will be in the root directory of baangt.
 Once you find the ``ini`` folder their must be a main.ini file inside it.
 If it is not their you can make one.
-Just create a new file name `main` and extension `ini` which will look like ``main.ini``.
+Just create a new file name `mail` and extension `ini` which will look like ``mail.ini``.
 Then you can edit it via any text editor.
 It should look like.

 | [Default]